 The Automation Service isn’t fully compatible with mobile yet.
 Execute mobile tests using our Tester Community.

-The Automation Service is best suited for stable and static test data since it relies on pixel and text-based matching.
+The Automation Service is best suited for stable and static test data since it relies on pixel matching.
 There’s no way to validate dynamic data or built-in data.
 Use the Tester Community instead.

 Providing relevant screenshots is the best way to ensure accurate results.
 Including a screenshot that’s too large could result in unexpected failures.
 Conversely, screenshots that are too small might miss an essential part of the screen.
 For more tips on taking the best screenshots visit our Screenshot Best Practices article.

 When creating a screenshot, Rainforest automatically places a target indicator in the center.
 This is where an action such as Click takes place.
 However, sometimes the action occurs somewhere else on the screen.
 Adjust the target as required.